 Designed by Tom Chudleigh the Free Spirit Sphere is an eco-friendly living quarter that was created to co-exist unobtrusively with its forest environment.
 I wish these had been around back in the treehouse days of my youth.
 Too bad these things cost between 100 – 250K.
 They also have no bathroom and the interior is a bit cramped at 8 sq ft.
-Guess they are only for the serious tree maven for now.
 New Zealand’s Whimsical Yellow Treehouse Restaurant.
 The Yellow Treehouse Restaurant by New Zealand based Pacific Environments Architects Ltd.

 (PEL) is a stunning architectural feat perched high above a redwood forest.
 Appearing for all the world like an enormous chrysalis grafted onto a 40-meter-high redwood tree, the project is constructed of plantation poplar slats, redwood balustrading milled at the site, and it makes extensive use of natural lighting throughout.
 When approached by the Yellow Pages to design a treehouse, PEL jumped at the chance.
 “The tree-house concept is reminiscent of childhood dreams and playtime, fairy stories of enchantment and imagination,” say PEL.
 “It’s the treehouse we all dreamed of as children but could only do as an adult fantasy.”
 Tree House.
 Ce beau projet, intitulé Wilkinson Residence, est visible dans la forêt de Portland.